Naveen-nm27/IT1214_Practicals/#6/S06/#6_Practicles.md

 ### Define a class Printer

-    Contains a method print(String s) to display a string.
+    -Contains a method print(String s) to display a string.

 ### Define the App class with main() method

-    Create an object of Printer class (currently this will cause a compile error because Printer is commented out).
+    -Create an object of Printer class (currently this will cause a compile error because Printer is commented out).

-    Print "Welcome to demo class App".
+    -Print "Welcome to demo class App".

 ### Create Student object S01 using the parameterized constructor

-    Pass "Alice" and 100 as arguments.
+-Pass "Alice" and 100 as arguments.

-Update S01's name and marks manually.
+-Update S01's name and marks manually.

-Print updated details.
+-Print updated details.

 ### Create Student object S02 using the parameterized constructor

-    Pass "Hatter" and 75 as arguments.
+    -Pass "Hatter" and 75 as arguments.

 ## 4. Source Code